aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/help/docs/app-developers-tutorials/introduction.md

 ### Introduction
 <br>

 This collectiom of articles contained in the App developers tutorials help category presents several short tutorials on using the **[KendoUI components](/help/docs/about_this_application/2._components_catalog)** from **[Aurelia-KendoUI bridge](https://github.com/aurelia-ui-toolkits/aurelia-kendoui-plugin)** Aurelia plugin.
-Starting with one of the most simple components -  Autocomplete, we will show how can this component be used with the well known **[Aurelia Skeleton Navigation](https://github.com/aurelia/skeleton-navigation)** app and then add several additional components (Button, Chart and Grid).
+Starting with one of the most simple components -  Autocomplete, we will show how can this component be added to the well known **[Aurelia Skeleton Navigation](https://github.com/aurelia/skeleton-navigation)** app and then add several additional components (Button, Chart and Grid).
 By the end of the tutorial we will have completed the **[Skeleton Navigation KendoUI](https://github.com/aurelia-ui-toolkits/skeleton-navigation-kendo)** shown below:
 <br>
 <br>
 <p align=center>